 Abstract.
-It is now widely accepted eurently known-that astronomical factors trigger the emergence of glacial and interglacial periods.
-However, nearly two centuries ago, the overall situation was not as apparent as it is today, was with today's scientists.
-In this article, I briefly discuss the astronomical model of ice ages put forward between in the 19th and early 20th centuries.
-This century period was indeed anni mirabiles for scientists to understand the ice age phenomenon.
+It is currently known that astronomical factors trigger the emergence of glacial and interglacial periods.
+However, nearly two centuries ago, the overall situation was not as apparent as it was with today's scientists.
+In this article, I briefly discuss the astronomical model of ice ages put forward between the 19th and 20th centuries.
+This century was indeed anni mirabiles for scientists to understand the ice age phenomenon.
 Agassiz, Adhémar and Croll laid the foundation stones for understanding the dynamics of ice ages.
 But it was Milankovitch who combined empirical geology with mathematical astronomy.
-To put sSpecifically, he identified the shortcomings of the preceding ice age models and modified his model accordingly.
-In what follows, I review former earlier approaches to the ice age problem and show how they failed to meet their objectives.
+To put specifically, he identified the shortcomings of the preceding ice age models and modified his model accordingly.
+In what follows, I review former approaches to the ice age problem and show how they failed to meet their objectives.
 Next, I show how Milankovitch's model managed to capture all sufficient astronomical elements.
-Last The final sections focus on Milutin Milankovitch's successful genuine approach, including his accomplishment of tackling the problem mathematically.
+Last sections focus on Milutin Milankovitch's genuine approach, including his accomplishment of tackling the problem mathematically.

-1 The Problem
+15 1 The Problem

 There seems no strict quantitative definition of ice ages (see Davis, 2001; Barry and Yew Gan, 2011, p.
 299).
-However, we will just say simply may easily say that ice ages are periods when severe temperature reduction occurs across the Earth.
-During such periods of time, the surface of the Earth is largely covered with ice sheets and mountain glaciers.
+However, we may easily say that ice ages are periods when severe temperature reduction occurs across the Earth.
+During such periods of time, surface of the Earth is largely covered with ice sheets and mountain glaciers.
 So far, scientists provide evidence that the Earth, in its history, has experienced many glacial periods.
-However, only few of these have established dominance over the whole climate system by lasting more than millions of years.
-The chart below Figure 1 shows these extensive ice ages in the past 2.4 billion years.
-(Fig. 1).
+However, only few of these have established dominance over the

+20 whole climate system by lasting more than millions of years.
+The chart below shows these extensive ice ages in the past 2.4 billion years (Fig. 1).

 As seen from the chart, scientists have identified five significant ice age periods during the past 2.4 billion years.
 They are respectively called Huronian (2.4-2.1 billion years ago), Cryogenian (850-630 million years ago), Andean-Saharan (460-430 million years ago), Karoo (350-260 million years ago) and Quaternary (2.6 million years ago-present).
+Accordingly, we

-Accordingly, we are living in the Quaternary period which began approximately 2.6 million years ago.
+25 are living in the Quaternary period which began approximately 2.6 million years ago.
 Since we live in the Quaternary period, we are currently in the last major ice age period.
 So, the Earth should be in a notably colder climate compared to our current condition.
 At present, however, this is not the case.
-The climate is not extremely Neither climate is extremely cold, nor are our continents largely covered by ice sheets.
-On what grounds, then, do scientists claim that we are in a major ice age period?
+Neither climate is extremely cold, nor are our continents largely covered by ice sheets.
+On what grounds, then, scientists claim that we are in a major ice age period?